AppleJacklll/Github-Automation/README.md

 # Github-Automation
-This repository automate the github actions and create an google sheet
+This repository automate the github issues and create an google sheet